 Create a National Technical Assistance Center on Grandfamilies that engages experienced experts to provide a clearinghouse of best or promising practices and programs for serving children, parents and caregivers in grandfamilies.
-This includes guidelines for states to encourage best practices to support grandfamilies impacted by parental substance use, including ways to help caregivers meet the children's needs and support birth parents' access, engagement and success in treatment.
+This includes guidelines for states and tribes to encourage best practices to support grandfamilies impacted by parental substance use, including ways to help caregivers meet the children's needs and support birth parents' access, engagement and success in treatment.
 The Center can facilitate learning across states and provide technical assistance and resources to those who directly work with children, caregivers and parents in grandfamilies.
+The recently passed Supporting Grandparents Raising Grandchildren Act creates an advisory council to identify best practices and gaps in services and provide information on federal resources.
+A technical assistance center will assist states and localities in implementing and applying the findings from the council.